 Background and Qualifications

-Dr Stuart Rosen is Consultant Cardiologist at the Royal Brompton and Ealing Hospitals and Reader in Cardiology in the National Heart and Lung Institute, Imperial College, London.
+Professor Stuart Rosen is Consultant Cardiologist at the Royal Brompton and Ealing Hospitals and Professor of Practice (Cardiology) in the National Heart and Lung Institute, Imperial College, London.
 He received his medical undergraduate education at Pembroke College, Cambridge and at Charing Cross and Westminster Medical School.
-His specialist cardiology training was at Charing Cross, Hammersmith and St Mary’s Hospitals.
-He is a Fellow of the Royal College of Physicians, American College of Cardiology and the European Society of Cardiology (ESC) and is a member of its Working group on myocardial function and of the Heart Failure Association of the ESC.
-Dr Rosen is also a member of the British Cardiovascular Society (BCS), the British Society of Heart Failure and the International Cardio-Oncology Society.
+His specialist cardiology training was at Charing Cross, Hammersmith and St Mary’s Hospitals and he also spent several years in cardiovascular research, funded by the Medical Research Council and the British Heart Foundation.
+He is a Fellow of the Royal College of Physicians, American College of Cardiology, European Society of Cardiology (ESC) and the Heart Failure Association of the ESC, as well as a member of its Working Groups on myocardial function and on Cardiovascular Pharmacotherapy.
+Professor Rosen is also a member of the British Cardiovascular Society (BCS), the British Society of Heart Failure and the International Cardio-Oncology Society.

-Dr Rosen is a general adult cardiologist and has specialist expertise in heart failure, syncope and difficult hypertension.
+Professor Rosen is a general adult cardiologist and has specialist expertise in heart failure, syncope and difficult hypertension.
 His technical skills include transoesophageal echocardiography, stress echo, tilt testing and autonomic assessment, as well as ultrafiltration for decompensated heart failure.
-Dr Rosen had a pivotal role in setting up the UK’s first cardio-oncology unit, at the Royal Brompton Hospital, to provide bespoke care for patients at risk of cardiotoxicity or who have developed cardiac problems as a consequence of their anti-cancer treatment.
+Professor Rosen had a pivotal role in setting up the UK’s first cardio-oncology unit, here at the Royal Brompton Hospital, to provide bespoke care for patients at risk of cardiotoxicity or who have developed cardiac problems as a consequence of their anti-cancer treatment.

 - Mechanisms of heart injury in cancer patients